 Modern CMS websites allow authorized persons (not just the designer or you) to access the content on the website and make alterations or write new articles and content.
 Not just blogs (though they're important too - see our Blog article "Blogging in Business"), but the articles that make up your site.
 Your involvement in less critical content can save you time and money.

 Changing of the guard

-During the process of redesigning your Sacramento website you can also update website color, themes and content.
+During the process of redesigning your Phoenix website you can also update website color, themes and content.
 While you're in the process, why not change all those things which have bugged you and your visitors.
 We have begun putting our little "Report a bug" icon on all our new websites so visitors can help enhance their own enjoyment by telling site owners what they want.

 More than ever, the quality of your website's content will positively or negatively effect traffic and rankings.
 Google is getting smarter at spotting duplicate content, even if it's been spun to vary it somewhat.
 Visitors will link back to your content if it's good, so spend time, effort, and, if need be, money on making great content outstanding.